A fiducial approach to nonparametric deconvolution problem: discrete case

 \subsection{Further illustration with a simulated dataset}

-To streamline our presentation, we consider the binomial case as our running example hereinafter, i.e., the observed data are $(m_i,x_i),$ and $X_i \sim \tbin(m_i,P_i)$, $i=1,\ldots, n$, where $P_i\in\mathcal S= [0,1]$ plays the role of $\Theta_i$.
+To streamline our presentation, we take the binomial case as our running example hereinafter, i.e., the observed data are $(m_i,x_i),$ and $X_i \sim \tbin(m_i,P_i)$, $i=1,\ldots, n$, where $P_i\in\mathcal S= [0,1]$ plays the role of $\Theta_i$.
 We also provide the details of the proposed approach and some examples for the Poisson data in the Supplementary Material.

 We present a toy example to demonstrate the proposed fiducial approach.
-Suppose that $F$ follows the beta distribution $\tbeta(5,5)$.
+Suppose $F$ follows the Beta distribution $\tbeta(5,5)$.
 The number of trials $m_i=20$, $i=1,\ldots,n$.
 The sample size of the simulated binomial data is $n=20$.
-The fiducial estimates are based on 10000 iterations after 1000 burn-in times.
+The fiducial estimates were based on 10000 iterations after 1000 burn-in times.

 Figure~\ref{fig:1} presents the last MCMC sample of the lower fiducial bound $F_l^{L}(p)$ (blue line) and upper fiducial bound $F_l^{U}(p)$ (red line) for the two starting points, respectively.
 As the fiducial distribution reflects the uncertainty, we do not expect every single fiducial curve to be close to the true CDF (black line).
-Furthermore, Figure~\ref{fig:2} presents the mixture (blue line for lower limit; red line for upper limit) and conservative (cyan line for lower limit; magenta line for upper limit) confidence intervals (CIs) with two starting points, respectively, computed from the MCMC sample.
-We also plot the point estimates of the proposed approach alongside Efron's $g$-modeling.
-The brown curve represents the fiducial point estimate $\widehat F(p)$.
+Furthermore, Figure~\ref{fig:2} presents the mixture (blue line for lower limit; red line for upper limit) and conservative (cyan line for lower limit; magenta line for upper limit) confidence intervals (CIs) with two starting points, respectively computed from the MCMC sample.
+In addition, we plot the point estimates of the proposed approach along with Efron's $g$-modeling.
+The brown curve is the fiducial point estimate $\widehat F(p)$.
 The dashed curve is the point estimate of $F(p)$ for Efron's $g$-modeling without bias correction.
-Efron's confidence intervals with bias correction look almost the same as those without correction; thus, we omit them in the figures.
-As can be seen, the proposed fiducial point estimator and confidence intervals capture the shape of the true CDF fairly well.
+Efron's confidence interval with bias correction looks almost the same as without correction thus we omit in the figures.
+As can be seen, the proposed fiducial point estimator and confidence intervals capture the shape of the true CDF pretty well.